pooch16/pooch16/README.md

-- 👋 Hi, I’m @pooch16
+- 👋 Hi, I’m Pooja A
-- 👀 I’m interested in coding
+- 👀 I’m interested in analysis
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning python , machine learning and data analytics
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me through poojaashokkumar1606@gmail.com

 <!---
 pooch16/pooch16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.